Is your older dog is coughing?

 Is it the sort of cough that lingers or is chronic?

-Then it could be a sign that there's something serious going on 'behind-the-scenes'.
+If so, it could be a sign that there's something serious going on 'behind-the-scenes'.

 Of course there are all sorts of reasons why a dog might cough, many of them pretty simple.

-Out of the three health conditions that are most likely to be at the root of your old dog's coughing, heart problems are at the top of the list.
+Of of the three health conditions that are most likely to be at the root of your old dog's coughing, heart problems are at the top of the list.

 Dogs don't have heart attacks the way we humans do, and the signs of canine heart problems are quite varied, and sometimes very subtle.

 A persistent cough is just one of them, but it's a good indicator that something isn't right with your dog's heart.